-Rain brings new growth, running streams, creeks and salamanders, but it also can make for muddy and slippery trails.
+Rain brings new growth, running streams, creeks and salamanders, but with a changing climate it can also bring flooding – leading to slippery conditions out on the trails.

 - Let the trails dry.
 Give the trails a day or two to dry out after a storm before you head out.
-This makes for safer hiking for you, but it also reduces potential for rutting and damage to the trails.
-A good rule of thumb for equestrians/horses on the trail - if the mud is sticking to your shoes - turn around!
+This makes for safer hiking for you and reduces potential for rutting and damage to the trails.
+A good rule of thumb for equestrians/bikers on the trail - if the mud is sticking to your shoes, tires, or your horse’s hooves sink into the mud, it’s probably best to turn around!

 - Check conditions before you go.
 After a winter storm, trails may be closed especially for equestrians and mountain bikers, due to unsafe conditions.
 Check our website or Facebook page for notices about trail closures.